Osprey: Profile and Information

 Habitat of the Osprey

-These birds are usually found in tropical and temperate habitat across every continent on the planet.
-This goes to say that they cannot be found in the Antarctic (where there are no temperate or tropical areas).
+These birds are usually found in tropical and temperate habitats across every continent.
+This goes to say that they cannot be found in the Antarctic (where no temperate or tropical areas).

-Their favourite nesting site is one that usually has easy access to open shallow water; this is to allow for easy fish hunting.
+Their favorite nesting site usually has easy access to open shallow water to allow for easy fish hunting.

-They have a habit of living close to a lake, lagoon, swamps, river, marshes and ocean.
+They have a habit of living near lakes, lagoons, swamps, rivers, marshes, and oceans.

-Honestly, there is more to be these wonderful creatures than flying and hunting.
+Honestly, there is more to these wonderful creatures than flying and hunting.

-• Dual Grip – Beside owls, most raptors have a three-digit in their front and a single claw facing the opposite direction, this is a basic rule for most hawks.
-Osprey, on the other hand, are exceptions to these rules, cause they posses two talons in front and two talons in the back.
+• Dual Grip – Besides owls, most raptors have a three-digit in their front and a single claw facing the opposite direction; this is a basic rule for most hawks.
+Osprey, on the other hand, are exceptions to these rules cause they possess two talons in front and two talons in the back.
 This gives them an extra grip on their slippery prey.

-• Perfect Platform – In some areas, humans usually creates man-made areas or Osprey to safely build nests.
+• Perfect Platform – In some areas, humans usually create man-made areas or Osprey to build nests safely.
 These platforms are usually adopted by ospreys to help them keep their eggs and chicks away from terrestrial predators.

-• DDT – Like the peregrine from the falcon family and other birds of prey, Ospreys suffers terribly while the pesticide DDT is used.
-This pesticide got into the water and accumulates in the body of their prey, so the more they ate, the more pesticide they accumulate in their body (bioaccumulation) this is the term that is used to refer to this process.
-One major problem of DDT was that it made eggshell to weaken, and basically stopped production for the ospreys.
-Thankfully it was later illegalized.
+• DDT – Like the peregrine from the falcon family and other birds of prey, Ospreys suffer terribly when the pesticide DDT is used.
+This pesticide gets into the water and accumulates in the body of their prey, so the more they eat, the more pesticide they accumulate in their body (bioaccumulation).
+This is the term used to refer to this process.
+One major DDT problem was that it weakened eggshells and stopped production for the ospreys.
+Thankfully, it was later illegalized.

 Diet of Osprey

 Most of the bird’s diet consists mainly of fish.
-It is not an exaggeration to say that 99% of their diet is made up of fish species.
-This is due to the fact that their eyes are adapted to identifying underwater fish while they are flying in the air.
+It is not an exaggeration to say that 99% of their diet comprises fish species.
+Their eyes are adapted to identifying underwater fish while flying in the air.

-And if they are not fishing, they take the occasional small mammals like birds, insects, reptile or amphibians.
+And if they are not fishing, they take the occasional small mammals like birds, insects, reptiles, or amphibians.

 Osprey and Human Interaction